GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### The reason that we think computer science is about computers is pretty much the same reason that the Egyptians thought geometry was about surveying instruments: when some field is just getting started and you don't really understand it very well, it's very easy to confuse the essence of what you're doing with the tools that you use.
+> ### An organisation that treats its programmers as morons will soon have programmers that are willing and able to act like morons only.
 >
-> ~ *Hal Abelson*
+> ~ *Bjarne Stroustrup*

 ---
 ## 🏎 Quick Facts